razman786/i8kgui/README.md

 ##### libsmbios (optional)

-On Ubuntu 20.04 please install the following package to interface with (SM)BIOS
+If supported by your system, libsmbios will allow BIOS thermal modes to be changed, amongst other features.
+On Ubuntu 20.04, please install the following package to interface with (SM)BIOS
 information:

 ```